 online court list allows journalists to search for a particular case by name, case number, location, date, jurisdiction, title of presiding officer and type of listing (for example, directions, hearing, judgment and so on).
 Journalists can search for cases listed up to two weeks in advance, and for previous listings that have occurred in the last seven days.
 The interactive online court list is refreshed every minute.

-The Court operates both a Twitter account (
+The Court operates a Twitter account (

-Follow @NSWSupCt) and a
+Follow @NSWSupCt), a YouTube channel and a

 Facebook account for news, judgment summaries, recent publications and general announcements.